What is a ridge augmentation?

 How is a ridge augmentation accomplished?

 A ridge augmentation procedure is typically performed in Drs.
-Davenport and Tankersley’s office under local anesthesia.
+Tankersley and Orr’s office under local anesthesia.
 Some patients may also request sedative medication.